-We’ve tried to give a few ideas of things to do within walking distance of The Malt House.
-It’s all about what ever ‘floats your boat’, whether that be architecture and history, walking, shopping, drinking or eating, entertainment or simply hanging out!
+We’ve tried to give a few ideas of things to do within a short distance of The Malt House.
+It’s all about what ever ‘floats your boat’, whether that be architecture, history, walking, shopping, drinking or eating, sporting activities, music, entertainment or simply hanging out!
 We live locally, so are always happy to offer advice on places to eat, local shops and activities, places to visit, and the best walks.
 See our Google + page here!

 Maddermarket Theatre – home of Norwich Players.
 Dance, music, comedy and opera.